delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

   CMD rails server -b 0.0.0.0
   ```

-This is code adapted from Chris Blunt's [Rails on Docker](https://www.plymouthsoftware.com/courses), which provides an extensive introduction to Docker and the concept of containerisation.
+#### This is code adapted from Chris Blunt's [Rails on Docker](https://www.plymouthsoftware.com/courses), which provides an extensive introduction to Docker and the concept of containerisation

 With it, you should be able to build your application: